Pitcher Ross Stripling, Giants reach $25M, 2-year contract

 The 33-year-old Stripling figures to soon be pitching many more innings in that waterfront ballpark.

-Stripling reached agreement on a $25 million, two-year contract with the Giants on Tuesday.
+Stripling reached agreement on a two-year, $25 million contract with the Giants.
 The free agent right-hander still calls that outing on April 8, 2016, of the most unique days of his baseball life.

 “Man, it never gets old.
 That was seven years ago now, which is crazy, just how special that was.
 I think about it all the time,” he recalled.
 “Still get asked about it all the time, `Do you think you could have finished it?’
 Or `Are you still made at Dave Roberts?’
 All this kind of stuff, which I’m not.”